 Now with Jelly Bean, all you have to do to start the search is speak the required phrase to the gadget.
 Another unique feature of KitKat was the inclusion of Emojis on Google’s keyboards.

 Also Read: 6 Best Free Spacebar Speed Test Websites

 Launch date: November 12, 2014

 Android Lollipop is the next one on the list of Android versions.
-With Version 5.0, also popularly referred to as Lollipop, Android could spread across various devices from televisions to smartphones and smartwatches.
+With Version 5.0, also known as Lollipop, Android could spread across various devices, from televisions to smartphones and smartwatches.

 Lollipop recently released a brand new runtime.
 On these devices, the power-saving feature ensures excellent battery life.
 Even if your phone’s battery is running low, it protects it from getting damaged.